 Shorting is the practice of making a profit while the price of an asset goes down.
 Our way of shorting is a little bit different than "traditional" shorting.
 Our shorting is more like a buyback function.
 When you expect a position to make a more significant loss, you initiate a Short, and your bot will sell the position.
 When you think the price has reached its bottom, you consolidate your short and directly buy back the position.

 So how do you configure shorting?
 And what if you want to start using Trailing Stop-Short (TSS)?

 If you enable this, your position will reset its profit percentage to 0% after its short is closed and the position is repurchased.

 Restore position after short

 When enabled, the open position's original settings are restored when a short position is closed, and the position is opened again.
 Think of the Stop-Loss and Trailing Stop-Loss settings, for example.

 This will enable your Hopper to open short positions automatically, which is ideal if you want to replace the Stop-Loss with shorting.

 This setting controls the number of maximum open short positions your Hopper may have.
 The more open short positions, the longer it will take for your Hopper to check these positions.

 Open short based on strategy

-When enabled short positions will be opened when your strategy signals a sell.
-This will override the setting: sell with strategy.
+When this setting is enabled, short positions will be opened when your strategy signals a sell.
+This will override the “sell with strategy” setting.
 Configure your strategy in the "Strategy" section in the buying part of the Baseconfig.